RiceFarmer353/League-of-Legends-Win-Prediction/README.md

 by the game developer company Riot Games in 2009.
 The dataset from this study was acquired by utilizing the Riot API.

-The Machine Learning models which were applied onto the datasets are the following: Logistic Re- gression, Decision Tree, Random Forest, K-Nearest-Neighbor, Naive Bayes, Support Vector Machine, Neural Network, Ada Boost and Gradient Boosting.
+The Machine Learning models which were applied onto the datasets are the following: Logistic Regression, Decision Tree, Random Forest, K-Nearest-Neighbor, Naive Bayes, Support Vector Machine, Neural Network, Ada Boost and Gradient Boosting.
 The implementation of the respective models required the scikit-learn Python library (cf. Pedregosa et al. 2011), while other libraries, such as numpy (cf. Harris et al. 2020), matplotlib (cf. Hunter 2007), pandas (cf. McKinney 2010), and seaborn (cf.